Adezzz/AdelaideGenay/aboutme.md

 ### Teaching

-Expected Sept.
+Nov.
 2021 - Jan.
 2022
 **ENSEIRB-MATMECA (Talence, France)**
-Computer architecture for engineering students.
+Computer architecture and microprocessing for engineering students.
 Hands-on courses for groups of 20 students, during a total of 20 hours of in-class time.

 Sept.
-2019 - end of Jan.
+2019 - Jan.
 2021
 **University of Bordeaux (Talence, France)**
 C programming for 2nd-year Science Bachelor students.
 Hands-on courses for groups of 20 students, during a total of 38 hours of in-class time.

 Sept.
-2019 - end of Jan.
+2019 - Jan.
 2020
 **University of Bordeaux (Talence, France)**
 Computer science basics and Python programming for 1st-year Computer Science Bachelor students.
 - Courses for groups of 40 students.